emosheeep/vite-plugin-lib-inject-css/packages/component-scanner/README.md

    * Whether to print log.
    * @default true
    */
-  verbose?: boolean
+  verbose?: boolean;
+  /**
+   * Sometimes you probably wrap a component from the library and use it in many places.
+   * You can set alias for these component so that their usage can be counted more exact.
+   */
+  alias?: Record<string, string>
 }
 ```

 # Issue

 We made some compatibility about vue, the detailed reasons is above. **Sometimes it impacts accuracy, probably appears some unexpected components**.

 But we consider that **it should extract component names as much as possible**.
 Redundant component names can be ignored by some ways, but it probably cause some exceptions if we missed some component name in regression tests.